TitusKirch/common-passwords/README.md

 If you only want a certain list, you can use
 Call `https://common-passwords.tkirch.dev/src/NAME_OF_THE_LIST.txt` (replace `NAME_OF_THE_LIST` with the name of the list).
 An example of the `numbers` list would look like this from `https://common-passwords.tkirch.dev/src/numbers.txt`.

+Or look under [Applications](#Applications) to find a suitable application for you.

+## Applications

+* [tkCommonPasswords](https://tkirch.dev/filebase/file/15-tkcommonpasswords/) - An integration of common-passwords for the WSC, implemented by [TitusKirch](https://github.com/TitusKirch)

 ## Lists